If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 - threats to data security and concerns about privacy

-Are there examples of successful application of artificial intelligence in business to date?
+Are there examples of successful applications of artificial intelligence in business to date?

 Some prominent businesses that use AI to the greatest effect are Alibaba, Amazon, Google, IBM, Meta Platforms, Microsoft, Netflix, Salesforce, and Starbucks.